 If you’re reading this maybe you have money in Coinbase?
 Time to get off their platform (being decentralized is way cooler, trust me).

-You can transfer out from there.
-You’ll need ETH in your wallet to be able to make transactions also.
+There's also Coinbase as a option which you can transfer out from there.
+You’ll need ETH in your wallet to be able to make transactions though.

 If you mainly want to stick with stablecoins you can buy USDC coin which has the lowest (if any fees):